 Customizable Debit Cards

-Once you open an account, Relay will mail a physical debit card automatically to your business address.
+Once you open an account, Relay will mail a physical debit card to your business address automatically.
 Afterward, you may issue up to 50 virtual or physical Mastercard debit cards.
-Relay will activate virtual cards instantly and ship virtual cards to your business address or preferred US address within eight to 10 days of issuing.
+Relay will activate virtual cards instantly and ship virtual cards to your business address (or preferred US address) within eight to 10 days of issuing.
 Users must tie each debit card to a specific checking account.

 Team Member Account Permissions

-Users can give team members and advisors access to specific checking accounts or take control of their own debit cards.
-The main user can monitor card activity and set daily spending and ATM withdrawal limits per card.
+You can give team members access to specific subaccounts and debit cards.
+As the main user, you can monitor card activity and set daily spending and ATM withdrawal limits.

-Because small business owners have complete authority over all account permissions, team members with debit cards can contribute to financial tasks, such as paying bills or handling bookkeeping, without having too much control over business money.
+Because you have complete authority over all account permissions, team members with debit cards can contribute to financial tasks, such as paying bills or handling bookkeeping, without having too much control over your business money.

 Below is a table for the different employee permission levels.

 Bill Payer (Imported Bills Only)

 Deposit- & Read-only